 We also host regular shut-up-and write sessions.
-To find out more about the shut-up-and-write sessions continue reading here.
-To see our calendar for upcoming writing sessions see out shut-up-and-write calendar here.
+To find out more about the shut-up-and-write sessions or for instructions on how to sign up continue reading here.
+Upcoming shut-up-and-write can be found in our calendar here.

-In the April meeting, we will be joined by Dr Kristen Walsh, a philosophy lecturer at the University of Exeter.
-We will explore the history of science and the contributions made by women in this field.
-More information soon.
+In the April meeting, we will be joined by Dr Kirsten Walsh, a philosophy lecturer at the University of Exeter.

 Friday 07 May 2021